General controls

 Secure development program: Have processes concerning software development in place to make sure that security is built into your AI system.

-Purpose: Reduces security risks by proper attention to mitigating those risks during software development.
+Reduces security risks by proper attention to mitigating those risks during software development.

 The best way to do this is to build on your existing secure software development practices and include AI teams and AI particularities.
 This means that data science development activities should become part of your secure software development practices.
 Examples of these practices: secure development training, code review, security requirements, secure coding guidelines, threat modeling (including AI-specific threats), static analysis tooling, dynamic analysis tooling, and penetration testing.
 There is no need for an isolated secure development framework for AI.

-Particularities for AI in secure software development:
+Particularities for AI in software development, and how to address them:

-• AI teams (e.g. data scientists) need to be taken into scope of your secure development activities, for them to address both conventional security threats and AI-specific threats, applying both conventional security controls and AI-specific ones.
+• New assets, threats and controls (as covered in this document) need to be considered, affecting requirements, policies, coding guidelines, training, tooling, testing practices and more.
+Usually, this is done by adding these elements in the organization’s Information Security Management System, as described in SECPROGRAM, and align secure software development to that - just like it has been aligned on the conventional assets, threats and controls (see SECDEVPROGRAM).
+This involves both conventional security threats and AI-specific threats, applying both conventional security controls and AI-specific ones.
 Typically, technical teams depend on the AI engineers when it comes to the AI-specific controls as they mostly require deep AI expertise.
 For example: if training data is confidential and collected in a distributed way, then a federated learning approach may be considered.

 • Apart from software components, the supply chain for AI can also include data and models which may have been poisoned, which is why data provenance and model management are central in AI supply chain management.

-• Evaluating code for the percentage of code for automated testing.
+• Evaluate code for the percentage of code for automated testing.
 Industry average is 43% (SIG benchmark report 2023).
 An often cited recommendation is 80%.
 Research shows that automated testing in AI engineering is often neglected (SIG benchmark report 2023), as the performance of the AI model is mistakenly regarded as the ground truth of correctness.

-• Running AI-specific dynamic tests before deployment:
+• Run AI-specific dynamic performance tests before deployment (see #CONTINUOUSVALIDATION):

 Depending on risk analysis, certain threats may require specific practices in the development lifecycle.
 These threats and controls are covered elsewhere in this document.